Marcel Tisserand: Club career

-AS Monaco
+Monaco

 Born in Meaux, France, Tisserand began his career at INF Clairefontaine before leaving for Monaco when he was thirteen.

 In June 2013, he signed his first professional contract with Monaco, having spent four years at the reserve side.
 Following this, he was called up by the first team for the pre-season tour with Monaco by manager Claudio Ranieri.
 Ranieri was impressed with his ability in training and took him to the pre-season with the club.
 Tisserand made his professional debut at 10 August 2013 against Bordeaux in the first Ligue 1 game for AS Monaco in the 2013–14 season.
 On 5 October 2013, he made his first Monaco start, playing in the left–back position, in a 2–1 win over Saint-Étienne.
 On 19 December 2013, he signed a contract extension with the club, keeping him until 2018.
 However, he struggled in the first team, being relegated to the substitutes bench due to competition from Layvin Kurzawa and making six appearances in the 2013–14 season.

 After ending his two–year loan spell at Toulouse, Tisserand returned to Monaco and expressed desire to play in the Monaco's first team in the 2016–17 season.
 In the 2016–17 season, he only made one appearance for the club, in a 1–0 win over Nantes on 20 August 2016.